mkucukdemir/java-web/WebApplicationTemplate/README.md

 # Web Application Template

-In this repository you will find out a skeleton for a simple web application composed of servlets and services.
+In this project you will find out a skeleton for a simple web application composed of servlets and services.
 Basic configurations and building blocks are completed for developers to start implementing bussiness rules.
 If you would like to initiate a web application and avoid for devoting time to right down standard dependencies and configuration, Web Application Template is good for a starting point.
 For ease of development, no more XML files for configuration.
 Advantages of Servlet 3.0+ container will be taken.

 ## Version